Gilbert-Han/vrbo-data-scraper/readme.txt

 2) Run vrbo_data_scraper.py to generate the outputs The outputs are in tab-delimited format for copy-pasting into a spreadsheet:
     Location;	Distance (hours);	$$$;	Bed Spots;	Bathrooms;	Size (sq ft);	Secluded?
   Not every field will be filled.
+May not be accurate / give multiple results depending page text